KaiTheRedNinja/Fader/README.md

 2. cd to the the folder in terminal and run `zip -9 -r Archive.love .`.
 This should produce a .love executable file.

 ### OPENING THE LOVE FILE
-1. Download LOVE2D for your system from https://www.love2d.org
+1. Download the right copy of LOVE2D (there are both macOS and windows in the `Templates` folder in `!EXPORTS`).
+OR download LOVE2D for your system directly from the site: https://www.love2d.org
-2. Double-click open the .love file from the previous section
+3. Double-click open the .love file from the previous section

 It should run.